HampusWigstedt/L3/my-app/reflection.md

     }
 ```
 ### Chapter 5
 I think formatting has never really been a issue for me personaly.
-I use the format document setting in VSC and for me that is enough.
-I also add some spacing to parts of the code that may need it for readability.
-Using spacing is in my opinion most necessery when we can divide different parts of a method into different parts.
-We have one block of variable declarations and then a spacing and then we have an if statement for example.
-This improves readability by a mile even if it could look like a very small fix.
+For the most part i use the format document setting in VSC and for me that is enough.
+In this project i took the approach of adding 2 spaces between every method and i think that was a nice touch to increase the readability of the code.
 ### Chapter 6
 +?
 ### Chapter 7